Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 **&pb namelist variables**

-`inp` Option to select different methods to compute non-polar solvation free energy (Default = 2). <br>
+`inp` Option to select different methods to compute non-polar solvation free energy (Default = 2).
-0: No non-polar solvation free energy is computed <br>
+* 0: No non-polar solvation free energy is computed
-1: The total non-polar solvation free energy is modeled as a single term linearly proportional to the solvent accessible surface area, as in the PARSE parameter set, that is, if INP = 1, USE_SAV must be equal to 0. <br>
+* 1: The total non-polar solvation free energy is modeled as a single term linearly proportional to the solvent accessible surface area, as in the PARSE parameter set, that is, if INP = 1, USE_SAV must be equal to 0.
-2: The total non-polar solvation free energy is modeled as two terms: the cavity term and the dispersion term.
+* 2: The total non-polar solvation free energy is modeled as two terms: the cavity term and the dispersion term.
 The dispersion term is computed with a surface-based integration method closely related to the PCM solvent for quantum chemical programs.
-Under this framework, the cavity term is still computed as a term linearly proportional to the molecular solvent-accessible-surface area (SASA) or the molecular volume enclosed by SASA. <br>
+Under this framework, the cavity term is still computed as a term linearly proportional to the molecular solvent-accessible-surface area (SASA) or the molecular volume enclosed by SASA.

 `cavity_offset` Offset value used to correct non-polar free energy contribution (Default = -0.5692) This is not used for APBS.